SANGAM VENTURES

 Working smarter, not harder

-Sangam hired marketing and communication consultants in the past, but lacked a comprehensive strategy.
-Through the pro bono project, Sangam received marketing materials, but also learned how to think like marketers.
+Sangam hired marketing and communication consultants in the past but lacked a comprehensive strategy.
+Through the pro bono project, Sangam received marketing materials and learned how to think like marketers.

 After this project, Sangam has a clearer understanding of what marketing work the team can do itself, what to hire out, and how to evaluate progress towards its goals of bringing new investors into the climate tech space.
 Sangam is already implementing new strategies to build towards earned and owned media opportunities.